 This is an introduction to Green Stuff with a couple of tutorials to try out to get you started.
 I then elaborate on how you can build upon these basics to get more complicated results.

-Green Stuff is a two part epoxy putty used by hobbyists and modellers to sculpt with.
+Green Stuff is a two-part epoxy putty used by hobbyists and modellers to sculpt with.
 The blue part is a hardener and the yellow part is the filler.
-Mixing both together creates a green putty which hardens at room temperature.
+Mixing both together creates a green putty that hardens at room temperature.
 By mixing varying amounts of blue and yellow together you can create a softer stickier yellowy green mix or a harder, crisper edged, faster drying bluey green mix.

 Greenstuff contains epoxy constituents so it is harmful if swallowed.
 It is also an eye irritant. if you have sensitive skin you will also suffer discomfort from the irritant.

 How to use Green Stuff for sculpting fur

 1. Use your craft knife to cut a section of blue and yellow putty.

 2. Use your knife to cut away the piece down the centre where the putty joins.
 This has actually started to have the chemical reaction and is hard.
 Mixing this in with your greenstuff will leave you with bits of hard lumps in your greenstuff.
 Throw this piece away.